Information session is Sept. 10, 2014 at 7:00 pm in Hillcrest 103

-Successful proposals will be personally and/or professionally significant; compelling; creative, imaginative and flexible; feasible; and well written.
-We understand that proposals at this stage are “works-in-progress”; however, we are looking for evidence that your planning process is well underway.
+Successful proposals will be personally significant; compelling; creative, imaginative and flexible; feasible; and well written.

 Watson Fellows often need contacts in each country.
 A contact is an individual or agency at the point of destination who has agreed to provide appropriate assistance to you.
 The proposal should indicate your contacts in each area, whether you have been or will be in touch with them, and how you plan to utilize them.

-The proposal should be interesting to read: provide a glimpse of the writer; describe the events, experiences or background that motivate you to pursue this topic; explain what you want to do, where you want to do it, and how you plan to do it; and speak to the skills that will enable you to accomplish your objectives.
-Optional: what tangible or intangible outcome might you want as the culmination of your fellowship year?
-(The Watson Foundation asks only that fellows submit a brief report.)
-Finally, indicate your future plans and how, if any, the fellowship experience relates to those aspirations.
+The proposal should be interesting to read: provide insight into you; describe the events, experiences or background that motivate you to pursue this topic; explain what you want to do, where you want to do it, and how you plan to do it; and speak to the skills that will enable you to accomplish your objectives.

-The selection committee members should be able to learn the following information from your proposal:
+The selection committee should be able to learn the following information from your proposal:

 - In addition to your overall project summary information, what exactly do you hope to do on a daily, weekly, monthly basis?
 It is helpful for the Committee to have a concrete sense of your actual activities beyond more vague terms like “observe,” “immerse,” “talk with,” and “explore.”

 - What are the major questions you hope this experience will answer for you, and/or the primary experiences/accomplishments you hope to achieve?

 - If you are traveling to areas where you do not speak the language, how will you deal with this?